Mobile navigation

 2.2.4 In January 2024 the regulator confirmed the limit on annual rent increases for 2024/25 to be CPI plus an additional 1% and in April 2024 it was confirmed this formula will continue to apply to rent increases in 2025/26.

-2.3 Welfare reform
+2.3 Welfare reform and benefit take-up

 2.4 The Social Housing (Regulation) Act 2023

-2.4.4 The Act also provides for the RSH, HO and the Building Safety Executive to share information on failing landlords.
+2.4.8 The Act also provides for the RSH, HO and the Building Safety Executive to share information on failing landlords.

 2.5 Housing growth

-2.5.1 Addressing the housing shortage is a priority issue for the new government and one that carries clear expectations on how housing supply is increased to meet local housing needs.
-The government has committed to restoring mandatory housebuilding targets, building 1.5m homes by the end of this parliament, including affordable and council homes and prioritising brownfield and grey belt land for development to meet housing targets.
+2.5.1 Addressing the housing shortage is a priority issue for the new Government and one that carries clear expectations on how housing supply is increased to meet local housing needs.
+The Government has committed to restoring mandatory housebuilding targets, building 1.5m homes by the end of this parliament, including affordable and council homes and prioritising brownfield and grey-belt land for development to meet housing targets.

 2.6 Climate change and the low-carbon future